The Probability of Intransitivity in Dice and Close Elections: Introduction

 for \emph{uniform} dice $\bfa$, $\bfb$, $\bfc$ for a large class of continuous, increasing, non-affine functions $G:\mathbb{R}\to\mathbb{R}$.
 This suggests that the intransitivity phenomenon for uniform dice is strongly linked to conditioning on the slices $\sum_{i=1}^n a_i = c$.

 Note that the assumptions of Theorem~\ref{con:weak} imply that the PDF $f$ is bounded.
 We believe that they can be weakened in that respect: For example, it should be enough that the convolution $f^{(*k)}$ is bounded for some finite $k$ (with the support interval $\supp(f)$ not necessarily closed) and that the assumption of continuity of $f$ is replaced with piecewise continuity.
 We do not treat those relaxed assumptions for the sake of readability.
-In any case, based, among others, on experiments involving Cauchy distribution, we suspect that the assumptions in the first two bullet points of Theorem~\ref{con:weak} are not necessary for its statement to hold.
+In any case, based, among others, on experiments involving Cauchy distribution, we suspect that the first two itemized assumptions in Theorem~\ref{con:weak} are not necessary for its statement to hold.

 The main ingredient of the proof is a variance calculation that establishes that for two dice